 3. WIFFLE Ball and Bat Combo Set

-This combination set comes with 10 perforated wiffle balls and two wiffle ball bats.
-The tape pack ensures that you’ll get handle grips, or you can use it and let your kids decorate your bat.
+This ball and bat combo set comes with 10 perforated wiffle balls and two wiffle ball bats.
+The tape pack ensures that you’ll get handle grips, or you can use it and let your kids decorate.
 Both bats in this package are 32-inches long, and they have a bright yellow coloring that makes them easy to spot.
 They have a slightly thinner handle and a very hard plastic design.
 The bat works well with plastic balls or with the perforated wiffle balls, but it’ll dent if you try to use it with harder balls like baseballs.

 - Comes with 10 yards of grip tape